Medical Information

 Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended.
 Respiratory depression, if not immediately recognized and treated, may lead to respiratory arrest and death.
 Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient's clinical status [see Overdosage (10)].
 Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

 While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of DEMEROL Injection, the risk is greatest during the initiation of therapy or following a dosage increase.
-Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with and following dosage increases of DEMEROL Injection.

 To reduce the risk of respiratory depression, proper dosing and titration of DEMEROL Injection are essential [see Dosage and Administration (2.3)].
 Overestimating the DEMEROL Injection dosage when converting patients from another opioid product can result in a fatal overdose with the first dose.

 Opioids can cause sleep-related breathing disorders including central sleep apnea (CSA) and sleep-related hypoxemia.
 Opioid use increases the risk of CSA in a dose-dependent fashion.
-In patients who present with CSA, consider decreasing the opioid dosage using best practices for opioid taper [see Dosage and Administration (2.1)].
+In patients who present with CSA, consider decreasing the opioid dosage using best practices for opioid taper [see Dosage and Administration (2.2)].

-5.5 Risks from Concomitant Use with Benzodiazepines or Other CNS Depressants
+5.3 Risks from Concomitant Use with Benzodiazepines or Other CNS Depressants

 Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioid analgesics alone.
 Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics [see Drug Interactions (7)].

 If the decision is made to prescribe a benzodiazepine or other CNS depressant concomitantly with an opioid analgesic, prescribe the lowest effective dosages and minimum durations of concomitant use.
 In patients already receiving an opioid analgesic, prescribe a lower initial dose of the benzodiazepine or other CNS depressant than indicated in the absence of an opioid, and titrate based on clinical response.
 If an opioid analgesic is initiated in a patient already taking a benzodiazepine or other CNS depressant, prescribe a lower initial dose of the opioid analgesic, and titrate based on clinical response.
-Follow patients closely for signs and symptoms of respiratory depression and sedation.
+Monitor patients closely for signs and symptoms of respiratory depression and sedation.

 5.6 Fatal Interaction with Monoamine Oxidase Inhibitors

 Meperidine is contraindicated in patients who are receiving monoamine oxidase (MAO) inhibitors or those who have recently received such agents.
 Therapeutic doses of meperidine have occasionally precipitated unpredictable, severe, and occasionally fatal reactions in patients who have received such agents within 14 days.
-The mechanism of these reactions is unclear, but may be related to a preexisting hyperphenylalaninemia.
+The mechanism of these reactions is unclear but may be related to a preexisting hyperphenylalaninemia.
 Some have been characterized by coma, severe respiratory depression, cyanosis, and hypotension, and have resembled the syndrome of acute narcotic overdose.
-Serotonin syndrome with agitation, hyperthermia, diarrhea, tachycardia, sweating, tremors and impaired consciousness may also occur.
+Serotonin syndrome with agitation, hyperthermia, diarrhea, tachycardia, sweating, tremors, and impaired consciousness may also occur.
 In other reactions the predominant manifestations have been hyperexcitability, convulsions, tachycardia, hyperpyrexia, and hypertension.

 Do not use DEMEROL Injection in patients taking MAOIs or within 14 days of stopping such treatment.
 Intravenous hydrocortisone or prednisolone have been used to treat severe reactions, with the addition of intravenous chlorpromazine in those cases exhibiting hypertension and hyperpyrexia.
 The usefulness and safety of narcotic antagonists in the treatment of these reactions is unknown.

-5.7 Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients
+5.9 Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients

 The use of DEMEROL Injection in patients with acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment is contraindicated.

-Patients with Chronic Pulmonary Disease: DEMEROL-Injection treated patients with significant chronic obstructive pulmonary disease or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression are at increased risk of decreased respiratory drive including apnea, even at recommended dosages of DEMEROL Injection [see Warnings and Precautions (5.2)].
+Patients with Chronic Pulmonary Disease: DEMEROL Injection treated patients with significant chronic obstructive pulmonary disease or cor pulmonale, and those with a substantially decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression are at increased risk of decreased respiratory drive including apnea, even at recommended dosages of DEMEROL Injection [see Warnings and Precautions (5.2)].

 Elderly, Cachectic, or Debilitated Patients: Life-threatening respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients because they may have altered pharmacokinetics or altered clearance compared to younger, healthier patients [see Warnings and Precautions (5.2)].